Kiln AI Docs

 By default, Kiln will suggest appropriate tags and we suggest keeping the defaults.
 For example, the overall-score template will use the tags "eval_set" and "golden", while the toxicity template will use the tags "toxicity_eval_set" and "toxicity_golden".

-"Golden" is a term often used in data science, to describe a "gold standard" dataset, used to compared different methods/approaches.
+"Golden" is a term often used in data science, to describe a "gold standard" dataset, used to compare different methods/approaches.

 If you're creating multiple evals for task, it's usually beneficial to maintain separate datasets for each eval.
 For example, a "toxicity" eval dataset will likely be filled with negative content you wouldn't want in your overall-score eval.
 Kiln will suggest goal-specific tags by default.